ArkS0001/CloudSim-QWhale-SARSAWhale-Hybrid-Optimization/CloudSimML/readme.md

 Epsilon-Greedy Q-learning Parameters

+Alpha is the learning rate.
+If the reward or transition function is stochastic (random), then alpha should change over time, approaching zero at infinity.
+This has to do with approximating the expected outcome of a inner product (T(transition)*R(reward)), when one of the two, or both, have random behavior.

+That fact is important to note.

+Gamma is the value of future reward.
+It can affect learning quite a bit, and can be a dynamic or static value.
+If it is equal to one, the agent values future reward JUST AS MUCH as current reward.
+This means, in ten actions, if an agent does something good this is JUST AS VALUABLE as doing this action directly.
+So learning doesn't work at that well at high gamma values.

+Conversely, a gamma of zero will cause the agent to only value immediate rewards, which only works with very detailed reward functions.

+Also - as for exploration behavior... there is actually TONS of literature on this.
+All of your ideas have, 100%, been tried.
+I would recommend a more detailed search, and to even start googling Decision Theory and "Policy Improvement".

+Just adding a note on Alpha: Imagine you have a reward function that spits out 1, or zero, for a certain state action combo SA.
+Now every time you execute SA, you will get 1, or 0.
+If you keep alpha as 1, you will get Q-values of 1, or zero.
+If it's 0.5, you will get values of +0.5, or 0, and the function will always oscillate between the two values for ever.
+However, if everytime you decrease your alpha by 50 percent, you get values like this. (assuming reward is recieved 1,0,1,0,...).
+Your Q-values will end up being, 1,0.5,0.75,0.9,0.8,....
+And will eventually converge kind of close to 0.5.
+At infinity it will be 0.5, which is the expected reward in a probabilistic sense.

 As we can see from the pseudo-code, the algorithm takes three parameters.
 Two of them (alpha and gamma) are related to Q-learning.
 The third one (epsilon) on the other hand is related to epsilon-greedy action selection.